maddox/wallop/README.md

 Wallop lets you watch TV streams on your iPhone, iPad, Roku, Web, Android device.
 Even away from home.

+## Warning

+Wallop is still very new, and because of that, it's unstable.

+Not unstable as in crash prone, unstable as in lots will change.
+Not a lot has been decided on, so things could change any time.
+Keep an eye on the [pull requests](https://github.com/maddox/wallop/pulls) in this repo to see what is new and what has changed.

 ## Why?

 The HDHomeRun Prime is an amazing CableCard TV tuner.
 It has 3 tuners, and makes its tuned content available over your local network.
 It even lets you capture these streams via HTTP with a simple CURL command!